 painted bronze patina

-Step 5: Creating the Bronzing glaze
+Step 5: Creating the bronzing glaze

 Mineral spirits, Raw Umber and Burnt Umber Universal Tinters, antique Bronze mica powder, satin sheen oil based varnish and clean brushes and rags are the essential ingredients.

 In a 2.5 quart bucket mix satin sheen oil based varnish with your Universal Tinter colorant.
 Mix Raw Umber and Burnt Umber in a 4:1 proportion (RU:BU).
 You will need to create a strong, dark varnish glazing mixture.
-So 80 drops of Raw Umber and 20 drops Burnt Umber, mixed in 1 quart of oil based varnish.
-You may need to add more (like 100 drops RU to 25 drops Burnt Umber) so mix some up, rub on painted surface as a test, then add more tinter as needed.
-Add 1/4 cup mineral spirits and 1 0z. bronze mica powder.
-Mix thoroughly.
-You have now created the Bronzing glaze.
-Because varnish is heavier than mineral spirits, it will be necessary to continually stir the Bronze glaze mixture, occasionally adding small amounts of mineral spirits to keep the glaze fluid and preventing the glaze from becoming too thick and dark.
+For example: 80 drops of Raw Umber and 20 drops Burnt Umber mixed into 1 quart of oil based varnish.
+Test on your painted surface and adjust as needed.

-The Bronzing process
+The bronzing process

 Pounce or stipple brush: You can buy special commercially made pounce brushes.
 They tend to be expensive, so it is important to constantly clean these brushes during use to prolong their use and to protect your investment.
-To create your own, inexpensive pounce brushes, follow the simple procedure by clicking here.

 bronze paint effect